lmielke/joringels/Readme.md

       - pyenvs/provider/google_oauth
 ````
 - attach the new file to your dataSafe entry (myfirstdatasafe): keepass>>advanced>>attach
-- also attach the following \_joringels.json (runtime parameters) file in the same dataSafe as above

 ```
     # only these hosts are allowed to request a secret
     allowedClients: